jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

 The ``SF.accuracy_rate()`` function works similarly, in that the predicted output spikes and actual targets are supplied as arguments.
-``accuracy_rate`` assumes a rate code is used to interpret the output, and check if the index of the neuron with the highest spike count matches the target index.
+``accuracy_rate`` assumes a rate code is used to interpret the output by checking if the index of the neuron with the highest spike count matches the target index.

 ::